GiftBTE-developer/GiftBTE/README.md

 # Download
 You can download the package from the git repository as: https://github.com/GiftBTE-developer/GiftBTE

-Please download the ‘master’ branch or the latest released version.
+Please download the ‘master’ branch.

 # Installation
 ## Requirement